MekhzZ/Animal_Hand_Sign_Model_Training/README.md

 - Joblib
 - NumPy

-### Virtualenv + Required Packages

-It is recommended to use a virtual environment to manage dependencies.
+Virtualenv is recommended to use a virtual environment to manage dependencies.

 1. **Create a virtual environment**:
    ```bash